openemail/openemail-docs-v1/docs/client.md

-mailcow supports a variety of email clients, both on desktop computers and on smartphones.
+openemail supports a variety of email clients, both on desktop computers and on smartphones.
-Below, you can find a number of configuration guides that explain how to configure your mailcow account.
+Below, you can find a number of configuration guides that explain how to configure your openemail account.

 <div class="client_variables_unavailable" markdown="1">
 <div class="admonition tip">